Love-Mumei/Exploratory-Data-Analysis-on-Spotify-2023/README.md

   - Kyle Nathaniel V. Dimalanta

 ## Version History
+## 0.9 - October 30, 2024
+  - Added a Code for the Top Performers that appeared the most in the dataset
+  - Finished the Advanced Analysis
 ## 0.8 - October 29, 2024
   - Some Additions in Advanced Analysis
 ### 0.7 - October 28, 2024